-The Officer adjusts Line 14 to include the capital expenditures which have crystalized (the washing machine, and one half of the window deposit), and then divided the total expense by the capital expenditures' life expectancy to arrive at an annual write-off for the Statement's calculations.
-Line 14 is adjusted to \$235.53.
-The calculations are as follows.
+The Officer adjusts Line 14 to include the capital expenditures which have crystalized and then divided the total expense by the capital expenditures' life expectancy to arrive at an annual write-off for the Statement's calculations.
+Line 14 is adjusted to \$1,240.15.
+The calculations are as follows: